-- 13. If it does not already exist, use mkdir to create a folder named bin in the user home folder.
+- 13. If it does not already exist, use mkdir to create a folder named bin in the pi user's home folder.
 For example, the full path name should look like /home/pi/bin. - 14.
-From the bin folder in the downloaded arednsig.zip folder, move all files to the folder created in step 13.
+Move all the contents of the bin subfolder in the aredn_fw_3_20_3_0 folder to the bin folder created in step 13.
 In most Linux installations the user's bash profile will automatically add the user's bin folder to the command search path.
 If such is the case, then the agent can be started up by simply typing arednsigAgent.py followed by ENTER.
 For example, typing arednsigAgent.py -v will launch the agent in verbose debug mode. - 15.
 In the user home folder, create a folder named database.
 The full path to this folder should look like /home/pi/database.
 In the bin folder run the python script createArednsigRrd.py.
 Running this script creates an empty round robin database file where the agent will periodically store signal data from the AREDN local node..
 This script should be run once and then kept in a secure place.
 Running it accidentally at some future date will result in total loss of all previously stored data.

 - 16. In the user's home folder create a folder named log.
 This is where the agent will keep its error logs. - 17.
 For convenience two scripts have been provided to make it easy to turn the agent on and off.
 The ardstart script starts up the agent and causes all diagnostic output and error messages to be written to a log file in the log folder.
-The ardstop stops the agent from running.
+The ardstop script stops the agent from running.
 Start the arednsig agent by running ardstart.
 Alternatively the ardstart command can be placed in the startup.sh script mentioned in step 10 to automatically start the agent when the host boots up.